edlinkiii/js-query/docs/kids.md

 ```

 ### element.kids(selector)
-Returns an `Array` of all nested elements that match the passed selector.
+Returns a `NodeList` of all nested elements that match the passed selector.

 ```javascript
 // const $paragraphs = $article.children('p'); // --> jQuery